Cuneiform: Cuneiforms and hieroglyphs

 Geoffrey Sampson stated that Egyptian hieroglyphs "came into existence a little after Sumerian script, and, probably, [were] invented under the influence of the latter", and that it is "probable that the general idea of expressing words of a language in writing was brought to Egypt from Sumerian Mesopotamia".
 There are many instances of Egypt-Mesopotamia relations at the time of the invention of writing, and standard reconstructions of the development of writing generally place the development of the Sumerian proto-cuneiform script before the development of Egyptian hieroglyphs, with the suggestion the former influenced the latter.
+Given the lack of direct evidence for the transfer of writing, "no definitive determination has been made as to the origin of hieroglyphics in ancient Egypt".

-Early Dynastic cuneiform (circa 2500 BC)
+Early Dynastic cuneiform (c.
+2500 BC)

-Early cuneiform inscription were made by using a pointed stylus, sometimes called "linear cuneiform".
-Many of the early dynastic inscriptions, particularly those made on stone, continued to use the linear style as late as circa 2000 BC.
+Early cuneiform inscriptions were made by using a pointed stylus, sometimes called "linear cuneiform".
+Many of the early dynastic inscriptions, particularly those made on stone, continued to use the linear style as late as c.
+2000 BC.

 In the mid-3rd millennium BC, a new wedge-tipped stylus was introduced which was pushed into the clay, producing wedge-shaped cuneiform.
 This development made writing quicker and easier, especially when writing on soft clay.
 By adjusting the relative position of the stylus to the tablet, the writer could use a single tool to make a variety of impressions.
 For numbers, a round-tipped stylus was initially used, until the wedge-tipped stylus was generalized.
 The direction of writing was from top-to-bottom and right-to-left.
-Cuneiform clay tablets could be fired in kilns to bake them hard, and so provide a permanent record, or they could be left moist and recycled if permanence was not needed, so surviving cuneiform tablets have largely been preserved by accident.
+Cuneiform clay tablets could be fired in kilns to bake them hard, and so provide a permanent record, or they could be left moist and recycled if permanence was not needed.
+Most surviving cuneiform tablets were of the latter kind, accidentally preserved when fires destroyed the tablets' storage place and effectively baked them, unintentionally ensuring their longevity.

-The script was also widely used on commemorative stelae and carved reliefs to record the achievements of the ruler in whose honor the monument had been erected.
-The spoken language included many homophones and near-homophones, and in the beginning, similar-sounding words such as "life" [til] and "arrow" [ti] were written with the same symbol.
-WIth the rise of the Akkadian language some signs gradually changed from being pictograms to syllabograms, most likely to make things clearer in writing.
-In that way, the sign for the word "arrow" would become the sign for the sound "ti".
+The script was widely used on commemorative stelae and carved reliefs to record the achievements of the ruler in whose honor the monument had been erected.
+The spoken language included many homophones and near-homophones, and in the beginning, similar-sounding words such as "life" [til] and "arrow" [ti] were written with the same symbol (𒋾).
+As a result, many signs gradually changed from being logograms to also functioning as syllabograms, so that for example, the sign for the word "arrow" would become the sign for the sound "ti".

+Syllabograms were used in Sumerian writing especially to express grammatical elements, and their use was further developed and modified in the writing of the Akkadian language to express its sounds.
+Often, words that had a similar meaning but very different sounds were written with the same symbol.
+For instance the Sumerian words 'tooth' [zu], 'mouth' [ka] and 'voice' [gu] were all written with the original pictogram for mouth (𒅗).

 Words that sounded alike would have different signs; for instance, the syllable [ɡu] had fourteen different symbols.